Spike Jonze: Early life and education

-Adam H. Spiegel was born in New York City, the son of Arthur H. Spiegel III and Sandra L. Granzow.
-His father was of German-Jewish ancestry.
-Jonze is the grandson of Arthur Spiegel and the great-great-grandson of Joseph Spiegel, founder of the Spiegel catalog.
+Adam Spiegel was born on October 22, 1969, in New York City, the son of Arthur H. Spiegel III and Sandra L. Granzow.
+His father was of German Jewish ancestry.
+Jonze is the great-grandson of Arthur Spiegel and the great-great-grandson of Joseph Spiegel, founder of the Spiegel catalog.
 Arthur H. Spiegel III was the founder of a healthcare consulting firm.
 Jonze's parents divorced when he was a young child and his father remarried.
 Jonze was raised by his mother in Bethesda, Maryland, where she worked in public relations, along with his brother Sam "Squeak E. Clean" Spiegel, who is now a producer and DJ, and his sister Julia.
 While studying at Walt Whitman High School, Jonze spent much of his time at a Bethesda community store, where owner Mike Henderson gave him the nickname "Spike Jonze" in reference to the satirical bandleader Spike Jones.
 While in high school, Jonze was close friends with future Jackass co-creator Jeff Tremaine.
 They became friends through their shared interest in BMX.

 A keen BMX rider, Jonze began working at the Rockville BMX store in Rockville, Maryland, at the age of 16.
 A common destination for touring professional BMX teams, Jonze began photographing BMX demos at Rockville and formed a friendship with Freestylin' Magazine editors Mark Lewman and Andy Jenkins.
 Impressed with Jonze's photography work, the pair offered him a job as a photographer for the magazine, and he subsequently moved to California to pursue career opportunities in photography.
 Jonze fronted Club Homeboy, an international BMX club, alongside Lewman and Jenkins.
 The three also created the youth culture magazines Homeboy and Dirt, the latter of which was spun off from the female-centered Sassy and was aimed towards young boys.